Cholestasis: Histopathology

 There is a significant overlap between cholestasis resulting from a hepatocellular origin and cholestasis caused by bile duct obstruction.
 Due to this, obstructive cholestasis can only be diagnosed after finding additional diagnostic signs that are specific to obstructive changes to the bile ducts or portal tracts.
 In both non-obstructive and obstructive cholestasis, there is an accumulation of substances that are typically secreted in the bile, as well as degeneration of hepatocytes.
 The most significant feature from a histopathological perspective includes pigmentation resulting from the retention of bilirubin.
 Under a microscope, the individual hepatocytes will have a brownish-green stippled appearance within the cytoplasm, representing bile that cannot get out of the cell.
 Pigmentation can involve regurgitation of bile into the sinusoidal spaces caused by phagocytosis from Kupffer cells, an accumulation of bilirubin within hepatocytes, and inspissated bile in the canaliculi.
 Most pigmentation and canaliculi dilation occurs in the perivenular region of the hepatic lobule.
 In chronic cases, this may extend into the periportal area.

 Hepatocyte necrosis is not a significant feature of cholestasis; however, apoptosis may often occur.
 Under the microscope, hepatocytes in the perivenular zone appear enlarged and flocculent.
 In cases of obstructive cholestasis, bile infarcts may be produced during the degeneration and necrosis of hepatocytes.
 Bile infarcts are marked by a large amount of pigmented tissue surrounded by a ring of necrotic hepatocytes.
 In some cases, hepatocyte degeneration is uncommon.
 E.g., with Alagille syndrome limited degeneration occurs, however, there may be a small amount of apoptosis and enlarged hepatocytes.

-Cholestasis is often marked by cholate statis, which are a set of changes that occur in the periportal hepatocytes.
-Cholate statis is more common in obstructive cholestasis compared to non-obstructive cholestasis.
-During the cholate statis process, hepatocytes first undergo swelling and then degeneration.
+Cholestasis is often marked by cholate stasis, which are a set of changes that occur in the periportal hepatocytes.
+Cholate stasis is more common in obstructive cholestasis compared to non-obstructive cholestasis.
+During the cholate stasis process, hepatocytes first undergo swelling and then degeneration.
 Under the microscope, this is evident as a lucent cell periphery and enlarged cytoplasm around the nucleus.
 Oftentimes, Mallory bodies may also be found in the periportal areas.
 Due to the retention of bile, which contains copper, stains made for staining copper-associated protein can be used to visualize bile accumulation in the hepatocytes.